Quick Reference

 Washington: Capital Gains Tax

-Washington doesn't tax wages or salary but imposes a tiered capital gains tax on long-term gains exceeding the $278,000 standard deduction (2025).
-As of 2025, gains up to $1 million are taxed at 7% and gains above $1 million at 9.9% (a 2.9% surcharge added retroactively via SB 5813).
+Washington doesn't tax wages or salary but imposes a tiered capital gains tax on long-term gains exceeding the $278,000 standard deduction (2025; adjusted annually for inflation).
+Gains up to $1 million are taxed at 7%; gains above $1 million at 9.9% (surcharge added via SB 5813).
 Real estate and retirement accounts are exempt.
+In March 2026, the legislature passed SB 6346 imposing a 9.9% tax on household income above $1 million — effective January 1, 2028 — which would reclassify Washington as a partial income-tax state if signed into law.

 Trade-off: No-tax states typically offset lost revenue through higher property taxes (TX, NH), higher sales taxes (TN at 7%+), or natural resource revenues (AK, WY).
 Evaluate total tax burden, not just income tax.